It's easy to start your application today.

 Students should discuss the program with their faculty and four-year advisers by the completion of six semesters in order to best develop a plan for their final undergraduate year leading into their master’s program.
 If you will complete your undergraduate degree prior to eight semesters, please speak with your four-year adviser for an alternate plan.

 Applicants should apply during their final undergraduate year to the semester their graduate studies will begin.
-Fall applications will open on July 1.
-Spring applications open on March 1.
+Applications will open on July 1.
 Students are encouraged to follow our regular deadlines.
 However, we will accept BS/MS applications until the last day of classes the semester prior to beginning the graduate program.

-Important Note: On the second page of the application, when asked "Which type of program are your applying to," please select the option "other".
+Important Note: On the second page of the application, when asked "Which type of program are your applying to," please select the option "Bachelor’s/Master’s Program for Current Undergraduate WashU Students".

 Full-time Bachelor's/Master's students are eligible to receive a scholarship during their final master's year of study based on the undergraduate cumulative GPA at the time of application (see table below).
 The scholarship is available to both international and domestic students and is valid for two full-time master's semesters and one summer semester.
 Full-time for graduate students is defined as nine or more units.
 Part-time students, those taking less than nine units, are ineligible for the scholarship.